spy-js/spy-js/README.md

 }
 ```

-**```local```** property specifies whether spy-js should map the URL to local file, track the local file changes and re-instrument it when the file changes.
+**```local```** (**local property is NOT required if you're using WebStorm integration, as the IDE automatically tracks local project files for you**) property specifies whether spy-js should map the URL to local file, track the local file changes and re-instrument it when the file changes.
 By default, spy-js instruments all scripts just once and caches them, but if the local file mapping is created, spy-js will update the cache when required.

 The property can either specify a path to the local file, or just have a true value, in which case the local file will be automatically discovered as follows: ```$.local``` will be used as a local root along with current URL path (relative to ```$.root```).
 For example, if we have following configuration:
 ```javascript